Data: Law and Ethics

 - Situate and contextualize data in its historical, ethical, technical, legal and political contexts

-- Develop a case study that focuses on a contemporary data controversy/concern
+- Develop a case study that generates empirical material on a contemporary data controversy

-- Use this case study to reflect upon and critically discuss the ethical and legal dimensions of data
+- Discuss and critically reflect upon the ethical and/or legal dimensions of this data controversy.

 Ordinary examExam type: